Q42/Q42.WinRT/README.md

 * `DataLoader.LoadCacheThenRefreshAsync` - Input two methods which get data from cache and web.
 Callback will fire twice.
 You can bind to the dataloader to show a progress bar.
 * `WebDataCache` - Input an URI.
 Will get the data from the web and write raw bytes to local storage.
 On next call, it will return the cached data from the local storage.
 * `StorageHelper` - Save and retreive objects to the local storage.
 Json or XML serialization is used.
+* `SettingsHelper` - Save and retreive settings (wrapper around the different settings api's on Windows 8 or Windows Phone)
 * `ImageExtensions.CacheUri` - Alternative to Source property for images.
 Will get image from web and cache it.
 On a next run, will return cached image.

 ### Converters